MicrosoftDocs/mslearn-live-migrating-to-the-cloud/session5.md

 * Setup scaling rules for your application

 To follow along with the session, we recommend to get the project into the state we had at the end of session four.

-For your convenience, we provide a script for you that will perform the following steps:
+## The instructions and scripts provided in this document will:

 1. Create an App Service Plan
 2. Create an App Service